M66B/FairEmail/FAQ.md

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

+The error *... connect failed: EACCES (Permission denied) ...* means that  *Restrict data usage* was disabled in the Android MIUI app settings for FairEmail.

 Possible causes are:

 * A firewall or router is blocking connections to the server